ldsands/UsefulCodeSnippets/other_software/bash.md

     cd /mnt/d
     ```

+- sed is a stream editor that you can use to edit text files quickly and easily from the command line.
+Here are a couple of resources to get started [short and sweet](https://www.maketecheasier.com/what-is-sed/) and a much more [comprehensive guide](https://www.grymoire.com/Unix/Sed.html#uh-53).
+There are several examples under the [WSL Setup section](#wsl-setup) of this document.

 ## Useful Bash/zsh Commands

 - restart your bash shell (or if you have zsh use the second line)
+    - or it seem like you can just type in the other shell and then do the other shell again and it'll restart your shell, so if you start in zsh and want to restart it you can type in `bash` then type in `zsh` and that seems to restart the `zsh` shell

     ```sh
     exec bash -l